Devfusion009/Devfusion009/README.md

-# Hey, I'm Subhadip 👋
+# Hey, 👋

-> Co-founder @ **Codegang** · Full-Stack Developer · Building products that matter

-I design and ship production-grade software — from AI-powered platforms to scalable SaaS products.
+I design and ship production-grade software from AI-powered platforms to scalable SaaS products.
 Currently focused on bringing smart automation and conversational AI into real-world workflows.

 ---